Skip to main content

 Human Growth Hormone Release

-Shortly after you enter deep sleep, your pituitary gland begins its most significant pulsatile release of human (HGH).
+Shortly after you enter deep sleep, your pituitary gland begins its most significant pulsatile release of human growth hormone (HGH).
 This powerful anabolic hormone is a primary driver of tissue repair and regeneration.
 It travels through your system, providing the instructional signals for muscle protein synthesis, helping to mend the micro-tears from physical exertion and build stronger, more resilient tissue.

 This nightly surge is your body’s prime opportunity for physical restoration and adaptation.
 Without sufficient deep sleep, this critical anabolic window is drastically shortened, directly compromising recovery and physical progress.